lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### logs

-Path to where Grafana will store logs.
+Path to where ThingSPIN will store logs.
 This path is usually specified via command line in the init.d script or the systemd service file.
 You can override it in the configuration file or in the default environment variable file.
-However, please note that by overriding this the default log path will be used temporarily until Grafana has fully initialized/started.
+However, please note that by overriding this the default log path will be used temporarily until ThingSPIN has fully initialized/started.

 Override log path using the command line argument `cfg:default.paths.log`: